cdolan24/cdolan24.github.io/README.md

-# Connor Dolan Blog
+# Connor Dolan Game Design Portfolio

-Unlikely anyone will see this Readme
+Housing the assets and portfolio of Connor Dolan, HS Class of 2024